-Latest Winter Festival Offers
+Kempton Winter Festival Betting Offers for 2021

 There is much more to the event than just this race though, the event is packed with top grade racing over the two days with racegoers and punters in a typically jovial festive mood.

-Boxing Day – Monday 26th December 2016
+Boxing Day Meeting – Sunday 26th December 2021

 The first race is a novice hurdle for 4-year old’s and up over a 2-mile course followed by a longer 2 and a half mile novices limited handicap chase, expect a field of around 10 for both races.

 The first of three back to back grade one races is up next, the Kauto Star Novices’ Chase.
 This is a distance run over 3 miles and 18 fences for 4yo+ nags and was originally called the Feltham Novices’ Chase before it was renamed permanently after the 5 time King George winner Kauto Star in 2013.
 In 2015 the race was won by Lizzie Kelly’s on Tea For Two, she became the first woman to win a grade 1 race in the UK.
-The purse for this race is in the range of £75k.
+The purse for this race is in the range of £100k.

 Next up it’s another grade 1 race to whet the appetite before the big one.
-The Christmas Hurdle is a 2 miler with a £100,000 prize fund for 4-year old’s and over.
+The Christmas Hurdle is a 2 miler with a £126,000 prize fund for 4-year old’s and over.
 The 8 fence run is also the 2nd leg of the Triple Crown of Hurdling.

-The King George VI Chase goes off at ten past 3 in the afternoon, perfect timing for after lunch.
-The 3-mile race with 18 jumps carries a prize purse of over £200,000 this year with around £115k for the winner.
+The King George VI Chase goes off at 3 in the afternoon, perfect timing for after lunch.
+The 3-mile race with 18 jumps carries a prize purse of over £245,000 this year with around £142k for the winner.
 The race has been won by some of the world’s most famous names, including Kauto Star (5 times) and Desert Orchid (4 times), it is a must win for any future legend.

 Boxing Day at Kempton is finished off with a nice 2-and-a-half-mile handicap.
 This 15+ field race is open to younger three year old’s and over and is a great one to pick an outsider each way with your winnings from the big races before.

-|1:20||Wayward Lad Novices’ Chase||Class 1 – Grade 1||3m|
+|1:20||Wayward Lad Novices’ Chase||Class 1 – Grade 2||2m|

-|3:15||King George VI Chase||Class 1 – Grade 1||3m|
+|2:30||Desert Orchid Chase||Class 1 – Grade 2||2m|

-|3:45||Handicap Hurdle||Class 3 – Handicap||2m 5f|
+|3:40||Handicap Hurdle||Class 3 – Handicap||2m|

 KEY: m – Miles, f – furlong(s), y – yards

 The fourth race and second grade 2 run, the Desert Orchid Chase, is also the biggest race of day two.
 This race is also named after a King George VI Chase legend, Desert Orchid, who won it on four occasions from 1986-1990.
 It was first run in 2006 and named after the 4-time winner who died a few weeks prior.
-This 2 miler also goes over twelve fences and commands a prize fund over £80,000.
+This 2 miler also goes over twelve fences and commands a prize fund over £97,000.

 The second day of the winter festival ends with two back to back handicaps, great for picking a long odds runner to place.

-About the Winter Festival
+About the Winter Festival & Feature Races

 The Winter Festival is a modern name for what was always called the Boxing Day meeting at Kempton.
 There is some truth in the name though, the event does have a festive atmosphere, especially on the second day.
 In addition to the show piece racing there is a variety of free entertainment for children with festive food stalls and shops.

 If you are planning on attending gates open at 10:30am and the address is: Staines Road East, Sunbury, TW16 5AQ.
 Parking is free and note that train services do not run on Boxing Day, there is a bus service from Kew Station in London for those coming down from London.